Citroën CX: Estate/Wagon/Break

 The Estate (Safari in the United Kingdom; Break in France), produced from 1975 until 1991, was a 10 in longer car.
 The same body style was also offered as the Familiale with three rows of seats, seating seven people.
 These models had increased load capacity (baggage; equipment; passengers), taking full advantage of the CX's self-levelling suspension.

 The Estate was the last CX to be replaced.
 It was one of the largest, and because of its suspension, most practical, family cars available in Europe.
 The Safari was a success with speedway riders and other motorcycle racers, as the capacious design meant a bike could easily fit in the back.

 Prestige

-The CX short wheel base fastback had insufficient rear legroom to function as a chauffeur driven limousine (a common use for the spacious DS model), so in 1976, Citroën introduced another 25 cm longer version, the Prestige variant.
+The CX saloon had insufficient rear legroom to function as a chauffeur driven limousine (a common use for the spacious DS model), so in 1976, Citroën introduced another 25 cm longer version, the Prestige variant.
 The Prestige offered more rear legroom than any other standard-sized sedan in the world.
 In 1977, it also gained a raised roofline to improve headroom.
 Prestiges often came equipped with a vinyl roof.
 Contemporary reviews of the Prestige were favourable.
 In 1976 the UK's Driver and Motorist praised its comfort and interior fitments.
 In 1980, a diesel engine variant was introduced, the Limousine.